See application below

 We are looking for outgoing individuals that enjoy interaction with the public and are NOT participating in any other areas of Midwest Horse Fair.
 Those with a flexible schedule will be given top consideration.
 Please read the Midwest Horse Fair Ambassador Job Description before applying.
 Horses used should be owned or leased by the applicant.

-If you are considering camping we suggest making your reservation when the application becomes available October 14.
-Camping refunds are given until January 1, 2020 if your situation changes.
+If you are considering camping, we suggest making your reservation when the application becomes available in October.
+Camping refunds are given until January 1, 2021 if your situation changes.

 Midwest Horse Fair Ambassadors will assist in promoting the Midwest Horse Fair as a welcoming and friendly event.